'You have caught the doubt'

 We've not posted for a while over the winter and I realised our last few blogs have all been about bench marks for our show: Previews at Moat Brae, 'Cutting the Fringe' and taking the show to Poland.
 They have all been based on moments of achievement.

 Right now we are in the process of lining up our Spring Tour which coincides with J.M.Barrie's 160th anniversary.
-Confirmed dates so far include London at New Wimbledon Theatre (16th-18th April, Tickets on Sale), The Place, Bedford (30th May) and a very special date in Barrie's hometown of Kirriemuir, Scotland on his birthday (9th May) in association with the J.M.Barrie Society's JMB160 celebrations.
-We are hoping to confirm a few more dates soon and have been working away on some exciting creative developments too...
+Confirmed dates so far include London at New Wimbledon Theatre (16th-18th April), The Other Place, RSC (30th April), The Place, Bedford (30th May) and a very special date in Barrie's hometown of Kirriemuir, Scotland on his birthday (9th May) in association with the J.M.Barrie Society's JMB160 celebrations.
+We have been working away on some exciting creative developments too...

 But before we return to updating you on progress, I would like to take a moment to recognise part of the day-to-day process behind these tangible benchmarks - doubt -